katwik/spr-game/README.md

 * Go to the GitHub repository
 * Locate the Code button above the list of files and click it
-* Select if you prefer to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your
+* Select if you prefer to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
+* Open Git Bash
+* Change the current working directory to the one where you want the cloned directory
+* Type git clone and paste the URL from the clipboard ($ git clone <https://github.com/YOUR-USERNAME/YOUR-REPOSITORY>)
+* Press Enter to create your local clone.

 ## Credits

-### Code
-Inspiration was taken from Developed by Ed on developedbyed.com
+Inspiration was taken from [Developed by Ed](https://developedbyed.com/) and his youtube-tutorial on how to create a rock paper scissors game.
+I changed and edited the code to make it my own.
+The images used was taken from his tutorial.

 ## Acknowledgments